Rajarshi12321/RAG_research/README.md

 ## About The Project

-Welcome to the Langchain_QA app repository, a powerful tool built on Google Gemini technology.
-Our QA app is designed to efficiently implement the RAG (Retrieval-Augmented Generation) model, leveraging cutting-edge technologies including Langchain, Chainlit, and Gemini for lightning-fast query search and response generation.
+Welcome to the RAG_research app repository, a powerful tool built on Google Gemini technology.
+Our QA app is designed to efficiently implement the RAG (Retrieval-Augmented Generation) model, leveraging cutting-edge technologies including Langchain, Streamlit, and Gemini for lightning-fast query search and response generation.

 Key Features:

 1. RAG Model Integration: Our QA app seamlessly integrates the RAG model, a state-of-the-art approach that combines retrieval-based and generation-based methods for improved question answering.

-2. Efficient Query Search: With the power of Langchain, Chainlit, and Gemini, our app ensures lightning-fast query search capabilities.
+2. Efficient Query Search: With the power of Langchain, Streamlit, and Gemini, our app ensures lightning-fast query search capabilities.
 Users can expect accurate and relevant responses to their queries in record time.

 3. Modular Coding: The repository follows best practices of modular coding, ensuring clean and maintainable codebase.
 Developers can easily navigate through the code, making enhancements and modifications a breeze.